gcallah/SoftwareEngineering/md/chap6.md

 The Layered Architecture pattern is a way to separate system functionalities into layers where each layer relies only on services from the layer directly underneath it.
-This architecture works well with incremental development as if an interface of the layer changes, only that layer is affected.
+This architecture works well with incremental development since when an interface of the layer changes, only that layer is affected.

 Figure 6.7 describes the Layered Architecture pattern more.